Justwhittaker/PRO4-Mealdeals/README.md

 The website also gives the restaurants the access to change thier deals without any hassle, but most important it is a place where the restaurants are charged a flat rate for monthly subscribions instead of being "charged per voucher" bought and have a portion of their hard earned profit put towards bringing in people.

+---
 <a name="user-goals"></a>
 ### User Goals ###
+---

 For the UX on this project I wanted to create a simple and user friendly site.
 My target audience is young and mature adults. <br>
 The site also allows for restaurant customers to find good and decent deals in thier area!!

+#### Scope ####
+* An Eye catching landing page
+* Mass-displaying all or filtered deals.
+Lines of relatively small images, with option to click and view or like
+* Search, filter and sort deals.
+* Detailed profile for restauranteurs on top of the simple registration.
+* Dedicated page for uploading new deals
+* Checkout with card payment.
+* Full page Deal view including the Name of the restaurant, address and contact details as well as the Deal description, price and valid till, options.
+* Legal framework is also included, with links to privacy policies and FAQs, as well as corporate info in the about us section of the website.

 #### Clients ####
 * **View specific deals** with **quick searches** within the **Category and Area** they are looking for, instead of searching through all the deals.